KRTK (FM): KNSX and KQQX

-KRTK began in Steelville, Missouri in 1985 as KNSX on 96.7 MHz, with a power of 3,000 watts.
-In 1996, the station completed an upgrade to a Class C2 facility, giving it a signal covering a wide area of Eastern and Central, Missouri.
-In 2007, KNSX changed its call letters to KQQX, and in 2011, they received authorization from the Federal Communications Commission (FCC) to change their city of license from Steelville to Hermann, Missouri, and move their tower closer to the St. Louis Metropolitan area, and upgrade output power to a full 50,000 watts.
+The station began in Steelville, Missouri.
+It signed on the air in 1985 as KNSX on 96.7 MHz, with a power of 3,000 watts.
+In 1996, the station completed an upgrade to a Class C2 facility, giving it a signal covering a wide area of Eastern and Central Missouri.
+It was owned by Randy Wachter.

+In 2007, KNSX changed its call letters to KQQX.
+In 2011, KQQX received authorization from the Federal Communications Commission (FCC) to change the station's city of license from Steelville to Hermann and move the tower closer to the St. Louis Metropolitan area.
+This was coupled with an upgrade in power to 50,000 watts.